If nobody believed in superstition it would be unable to hurt anyone

 Brother John M. Samaha, S.M. put the following on the internet when he wished to publish a scientific perspective on the tilma.
 "Those who subscribed to the European origin theory said the tilma could not be a local Mexican product because it has lasted so long.
 Local cloth made from woven cactus fibers lasts about a decade at most.
 The tilma is almost five hundred years old, and has been on display in public daily.
 People behind this theory said the tilma must be woven from European linen or cotton.
 Two fibers of the tilma were lent to Professor Chiment for testing.
 These fibers had been removed from the outer edge of the tilma when it was stored during the Mexican Revolution.
 The test results showed that the fibers did not come from native cactus plants, nor did they come from cotton, wool, or linen -- fibers that might have been used in Europe.
 Rather, the tilma seems to have been woven from hemp, a plant native to Mexico.
 Hemp is one of the strongest fibers known, and hempen cloth can last hundreds of years.
 This could explain the tilma's remarkable state of preservation."

-fits the tradition of forged self-portraits of the Virgin Mary and there is a
+The image fits the tradition of forged self-portraits of the Virgin Mary and

-picture of the Merciful Virgin that was painted in Spain that is several
+there is a picture of the Merciful Virgin that was painted in Spain that is

-decades older than the Guadalupe image that looks too similar to it for the
+several decades older than the Guadalupe image that looks too similar to it

 herself the Virgin and Mother of Mercy in her first appearance.
 The Catholic missionary magazine,